apache/doris/docs/en/data-table/data-model.md

 | 10 | User's visit, time to stay on the page|
 | 10 | User's current visit, time spent on the page (redundancy)|

-Then when this batch of data is imported into Doris correctly, the final storage in Doris is is as follows:
+Then when this batch of data is imported into Doris correctly, the final storage in Doris is as follows:

 |user\_id|date|city|age|sex|last\_visit\_date|cost|max\_dwell\_time|min\_dwell\_time|
 |---|---|---|---|---|---|---|---|---|